COLLEGE OF ENGINEERING AND COMPUTER STUDIES

 Student Outcomes (SO)

-7. Communicate effectively with diverse audiences.
+7. Communicate effectively in a wide range of audiences.

 10. Appraise contemporary global and societal issues, and their impact on engineering solutions.